Zaw Bhone Hein

-Zaw Bhone Hein (ဇော်ဘုန်းဟိန်း; /my/; also spelled Zaw Phone Hein) is a Burmese military enthusiast and historian, recognized for his in-depth analyses and commentary on Myanmar's military affairs.
-Based in Pyin Oo Lwin, he has garnered a substantial following through his active presence on social media platforms, where he shares insights into the country's defense strategies and historical military events.

-Zaw Bhone Hein was arrested on 2 June 2025 by the Myanmar military intelligence forces over allegations of defaming senior military leaders that violate the Telecommunications Law.
-He remains in custody and is being interrogated by the Central Military Command.
+Zaw Bhone Hein (ဇော်ဘုန်းဟိန်း; /my/; also spelled Zaw Phone Hein) is a Burmese YouTuber who comments on military affairs.
+Based in Pyin Oo Lwin, he was a supporter of the Myanmar military junta.
+He was arrested in June 2025 by the Myanmar military intelligence forces over allegations of defaming senior military leaders that violate the Telecommunications Law.